SublimeText/SublimeCMD/README.rst

    run:w increase_font_size

-This command runs the given predicate as a window command.
+This command runs the given argument as a window command.

 ::

    run!? .

 This command shows all found commands.
-Note the predicate is ignored.
+Note the argument is ignored.